pachterlab/kallisto/starting.md

 Running kallisto <CMD> without arguments prints usage information for <CMD>
 ~~~

-Next, change directories to where the test files distributed with the __kallisto__ executable are located:

-`cd kallisto/tests`

-The short tutorial below explains how to run __kallisto__ using the test files as an example.

 #### Building an index

 __kallisto__ quantifies read files directly without the need for read alignment, but it does perform a procedure called pseudoalignment.
 Pseudoalignment requires processing a transcriptome file to create a "transcriptome index".
+To begin, first change directories to where the test files distributed with the __kallisto__ executable are located:

+`cd kallisto/tests`

-To build an index type:
+Next, build an index type:

 `kallisto index -i transcripts.idx transcripts.fasta.gz`